wonderbird/kata-gof-pattern-command-mars-rover/README.md

 - Avoid duplicated code (use `tools\dupfinder.bat`).
 - Fix all static code analysis warnings.
 - Check the Cyclomatic Complexity of your source code files.
-For me, the most complex class hat a value of 8.
+For me, the most complex class hat a value of 8 and the most complex method has a value of 5.
 See Visual Studio -> Analyze -> Calculate Code Metrics.

 ## References